dataiku/dataiku-contrib/snowflake/README.md

 In order to use the Plugin:

-* Defined a DSS S3 Dataset
+* Define a DSS S3 Dataset
 * Add the Plugin to your Flow
 * Set the S3 Dataset as Input of the Plugin (mandatory - only S3 is supported)
 * Assign a name for the output Dataset, stored in your Snowflake Connection